Les Essarts, Vendée: Geography

 The town of Les Essarts is located between the A83 and the A87 freeways, between La Roche sur Yon and Les Herbiers, 55 km from les Sables d'Olonne and 30 km from Le Puy du Fou.

 History

 The city was built at the Roman period.
 At the Middle Ages, there was a lord in the middle of the town, and a fort was built.
 During the war in the Vendée, on 25 June 1795, a battle took place in the Les Essarts fort.
 Charette hired Louis Pageot, one of his lieutenants, to surprise the garrison of Les Essarts.
 300 republicans were caught, and then shot after the execution of 748 chouans.

 During World War II, Germans occupied the Moulin de l'Ansonnière.

 Demography

-In 2008, Les Essarts counted 4946 inhabitants (an 18% raise comparing to 1999).
+In 2022, Les Essarts counted 5,824 inhabitants.
 In 1800, date people started to record the number of inhabitants there, there was 1844 inhabitants in the town.